What if DTA does not let me apply or tells me I would not qualify before I even fill in an application?

 - DTA will give you an appointment for an interview within a few days.
 A DTA worker should ask you within 24 hours if you need immediate help.
 Tell her if you do.

-- For cash assistance (TAFDC or EAEDC) and Emergency Assistance shelter, the interview usually happens at the DTA office.
+- For cash assistance (TAFDC or EAEDC) the interview usually happens at the DTA office.
 For Food Stamps, it may happen over the phone.
 The worker will ask you questions and fill in forms on a computer.
 The worker will ask you about the father of your child, your income, address, and other details.
 If you are afraid of the father of your child, tell your worker.

 - After the interview, the worker will give you a written list of "verifications" (proofs) that you need to give to DTA.